castellanos70/PrimeFactorAttack/README.md

    conclusion of the bonus level, the game resumes as it was before.

 10) Evan: I will add a game over screen so that the user does not have to press the end game button when they lose.

+11) Michael: I will change the blocks into some cool sprite graphics and make it dynamic so that future developers can easily     change them for different levels and block sizes.